 1. Visit in winter

-One of the best northern lights tips you’ll get is definitely to visit during the wintertime.
-The northern lights are visible mainly during the northern hemisphere winter, which is between October and March.
+One of the best northern lights tips you’ll get is to visit during wintertime.
+The northern lights are visible during the northern hemisphere's winter, which is between October and March.

-During those months, Northern Europe experiences dark nights.
-As opposed to the summer when the days are long, at this time of year the sun will set early.
-This gives you plenty of time to go chasing the auroras in the dark.
+During these months, Northern Europe experiences dark nights.
+Compared to summer, when the days are long, at this time of year the sun sets early.
+This gives you plenty of hours of darkness to chase the aurora borealis.

-The northernmost regions of Norway, Sweden and Iceland even experience polar nights around the winter solstice (late December).
-At that time, the sun does not rise at all.
+The northernmost regions of Norway, Sweden, Finland and Iceland experience polar nights around the winter solstice (late December).
+At this time of year, the sun doesn't rise at all.

 2. Head north

-The best way to see the northern lights is to head as north as possible.
+The best way to see the northern lights is to head north.

-The majority of molecular activity happens near the Earth’s magnetic poles.
-For that reason, the Arctic region is an ideal location.
+Most of the molecular activity that causes the northern lights happens near the Earth’s magnetic poles.
+For that reason, the Arctic region is an ideal location for hunting the aurora.

 In fact, some of the best light shows happen near or above the Arctic Circle.
-Located around the 65 and 72 degrees latitude, this region is also called the “northern lights belt” or “aurora zone”.
+Between 65 and 72 degrees latitude, you'll find a region called the “northern lights belt” or “aurora zone”.
 It’s all in the name!